-Attendance Less Than 3 Quarters or the Equivalent
+Attendance Less Than 3 Quarter Credits or the Equivalent

 CBS and WCG students attending for fewer than three quarters or the equivalent will receive a pro-rated share of the total annual award.
 Example: A full-time student attending one of three quarters will receive one-third of the maximum award amounts shown in the charts.
+A student enrolled in less than 3 quarter credits (or its equivalent) is not eligible to receive the WA Bridge Grant.